How to notify E.ON Next when someone dies

 Standing charges accumulate on empty properties.
 A typical combined gas and electricity standing charge is roughly 50–60p per day – around £180–220 per year – before any actual energy use.
 If the property is empty for several months while the estate is settled, this can add up.
 You don’t have to pay these charges in real time, but they will form part of the final balance.

 The £300 credit threshold can catch people out.
-If the deceased was building up credit through direct debits and the balance is over £300, E.ON Next will require a Grant of Probate or Letters of Administration before they release the refund.
+If the deceased was building up credit through direct debits and the balance is over £300, E.ON Next will require probate documentation before they release the refund.
 If probate hasn’t been granted yet, flag this early and ask E.ON Next to note it on the account so the refund isn’t delayed once probate comes through.

 E.ON Next does not send paper bills by default.
 Many accounts are set up for email correspondence only.
 If you don’t have access to the deceased’s email, let the bereavement team know and ask them to switch correspondence to a postal address.
 This prevents important letters – including the final bill – from going unread.